Cattn/hdr-ify/README.md

 `Delay`

-Delay is an optiona prop you can pass in to add an artifical delay before the application of HDR styles.
+Delay is an optional prop you can pass in to add an artifical delay before the application of HDR styles.
 This is useful if you have shifting content/themes on page load and want to prevent any issues.
 The default value is `0`.
 It's in `ms`

 ```svelte
 <HDRRouter delay={100} />